Scalable High-Resolution Pixel-Space Image Synthesis with Hourglass Diffusion Transformers: Introduction

-Our work tackles high-resolution synthesis via backbone improvements.
-We introduce a pure transformer architecture inspired by the hierarchical structure introduced in \cite{nawrot2022hourglass}, which we call the Hourglass Diffusion Transformer (\modelname{}).
-By introducing a range of architectural improvements, we obtain a backbone that is capable of high-quality image generation at megapixel scale in standard diffusion setups.
-This architecture, even at low spatial resolutions such as $128 \times 128$ is substantially more efficient than common diffusion transformer backbones such as DiT \cite{peebles2023dit} (see \cref{fig:complexity_scaling}) while being competitive in generation quality.
-Using our method for adapting the model architecture to different target resolutions, we obtain $\mathcal{O}(n)$ computational complexity scaling with the target number of image tokens $n$ in place of the $\mathcal{O}(n^2)$ scaling of normal diffusion transformer architectures, making this the first transformer-based diffusion backbone architecture that is competitive in computational complexity with convolutional U-Nets for pixel-space high-resolution image synthesis.
+{Our work tackles high-resolution synthesis via backbone improvements, which grant the efficiency needed to target pixel-space directly.} We introduce a pure transformer architecture inspired by the hierarchical structure introduced in \cite{nawrot2022hourglass}, which we call the Hourglass Diffusion Transformer (\modelname{}).
+Our backbone is capable of high-quality image generation at megapixel scale in standard diffusion setups.
+This architecture, even at low spatial resolutions such as $128 \times 128$ is substantially more efficient than common diffusion transformer backbones such as DiT \cite{peebles2023dit} (see \cref{tab:main_ablation,fig:complexity_scaling}) while being competitive in generation quality.
+When scaling the model architecture to target resolutions according to our scheme, we obtain $\mathcal{O}(n)$ computational complexity scaling with the target number of image tokens $n$ in place of the $\mathcal{O}(n^2)$ scaling of normal diffusion transformer architectures, making this the first transformer-based diffusion backbone competitive in computational complexity with convolutional U-Nets for pixel-space high-resolution image synthesis.

-Our main contributions are as follows: \begin{itemize} \item We investigate how to adapt transformer-based diffusion backbones for efficient, high-quality pixel-space image generation \item We introduce the Hourglass Diffusion Transformer (\modelname{}) architecture for high-resolution pixel-space image generation with subquadratic scaling of compute cost with resolution \item We demonstrate that this architecture scales to high-quality direct pixel-space generation at resolutions of $1024 \times 1024$ without requiring high-resolution-specific training tricks such as progressive growing or multiscale losses while still being competitive with previous transformer-based architectures at lower resolutions \end{itemize}